wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_chain_getHeader.md

 ---
-title: ksm:chain_getHeader \[POST\]
+title: ksm:chain_getHeader - Kusama
-description: Retrieves the header for a specific block.
+description: Example code for the ksm:chain_getHeader json-rpc method. Сomplete guide on how to use ksm:chain_getHeader json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters